 The powder for solution should be reconstituted by addition of the diluent supplied using a sterile syringe.
-It is recommended to use a 25-gauge (or higher gauge) needle for reconstitution of the vaccine.
 The reconstituted vaccine must be carefully agitated to avoid foaming prior to injection and should be used immediately with any unused vaccine or waste material suitably disposed.